Updated 5/3/2022

 The First Impression is Primary

-We've been selling real estate, collectively, for more than a hundred years, so we know what makes eyes widen - for good or bad.
-We work, play and live in Summit County.
+We at Breckenridge Associates have been selling real estate, collectively, for more than a hundred years, so we know what makes eyes widen - for good or bad - and because we work, play and live in Summit County, we can help you identify ways to improve your homes appeal to buyers here.
 We are your local experts providing local advice.
-We can help you identify ways to improve your homes appeal.

 You and your home are unique.
 We'll help you set your home apart from the rest.
 You know your home and what you love about it.
 We'll help you tell that story and add what we know about making a home more appealing in this unique climate.
-Not everyone has the years of living in Breckenridge that we have at Breckenridge Associates, nor do they know some of the simple things that make a house more livable in Summit County winters.
+Not everyone has our experience, nor do they know some of the simple things that make a house more livable in Summit County winters.

 Simple Ways to Make a Big Impact for a Potential Buyer: